If you’re looking for a way to cut down on energy usage, a pressure cooker is the way to go!

 Today’s Sustainable Sunday title may be a bit misleading: Hubs is the chef in the family and he actually loves to cook, so I never have to pressure him into cooking.
 In this instance, all I had to do was open up the box to tempt him.
 He was more than willing to try out a new cooking method!

 We were a bit leery to jump right in.
-It seems like every time I see a cooking competition where they pull out the pressure cooker, they make it look so complicated!
+It seems like every time I see a cooking competition, they make the pressure cooker look so complicated!
 However, after trying out Ikea’s VARDESATTA pressure cooker we discovered it’s anything but!

 Not only is the VARDESATTA easy to use but addictive too!
-We’ve used it so many times since we first opened the box that we may never get an opportunity to actually put it away.
+We’ve used it so many times since we first opened the box.
+We may never get an opportunity to actually put it away!

 We found it helpful to get a few pressure cooker cookbooks from the library to get the feel for how to use it with different dishes – and of course, we also read the instructions that came with it!

 You’re Pulling My Pork – Pressure Cooker Recipe

 We’re not pulling your leg when it comes to loving our pressure cooker, but we are pulling something: the first dish we tried out in our new pressure cooker was pulled pork.
 Our pulled pork recipe cooks up tender and moist in only one hour!
 See below this post for instructions and a printable version of our pulled pork recipe.

 We finally organized a dedicated spice drawer (which you’ll read about next week).
 Now we can easily see what we have in stock to prevent spices from going to waste and quickly mix up a dry rub for recipes like this!